 Note that Old Navy and Gap do not provide weight ranges once you hit their kids’ sizes.

-These comparable sizes can be used to your advantage to save money.
-I’ve noticed when shopping that pajamas sized at 6T for toddlers will be much cheaper than the same pajamas sized 6/S for kids, since their toddler clothes generally run cheaper than bigger kids clothes.
+BONUS TIP: I’ve noticed when shopping for my kids that 6T sized clothes will often be cheaper than the same pajamas sized in 6/S, since their toddler clothes generally run cheaper than bigger kids clothes.

 Cat & Jack sizes 6 and 7 slim